marcusats/cpe554-graphql/README.md

 # CS-554: GraphQL Server with Apollo, Redis, and MongoDB

 ## Overview
 In this project for CS-554, we're tasked with building a GraphQL server leveraging Apollo Server, Redis for caching, and MongoDB as our data storage.
-Our application focuses on managing and querying data related to artists, albums, and record companies.
+Our application focuses on managing and querying data related to artists, albums, record companies ans songs.

 ## Database Schema
-Our MongoDB setup involves three primary collections: `artists`, `albums`, and `recordcompanies`, structured as follows:
+Our MongoDB setup involves three primary collections: `artists`, `albums`, `recordcompanies`, and `songs` structured as follows:

 ### Artists Collection
 ```json